FabioChiodini/ProjectSpawntck/README.md

 Malebolgia.sh is the code that automates the environment teardown

-It reads configuration information from the etcd local instances (to connect to swarm, set up docker-machine and to launch honeypots).
+It reads configuration information from the etcd local instances (to connect to Kubernetes, set up docker and to launch honeypots).

 It then destroys:
 - Pods provisioned on Kubernetes
-- GCP Ingresses and IPs
+- GCP Ingresses and IPs proviosioned
 - Remote Kubernetes Cluster
 - Infrastructure Components (etcd-browser)
 - Local Docker instances (etcd if local)
+- riff workloads

 ###How to launch